Worried about worms? Here’s the skinny on deworming your animals naturally — and keeping those pesky pests at bay once and for all!

 Intestinal parasites are a common problem in our animal companions.
 Depending on the type of worm and the age of the host, their impact varies from merely disgusting to downright dangerous.
 In fact, intestinal worms are one of the primary causes of or contributors to illness in our dogs and cats.
+At some point, having a basic knowledge of deworming might come in handy.

 Which worms are which?